What Is Gain In Audio?

 How Do You Balance Gain & Volume?

-Now keep in mind when setting Gain.
+Now keep this in mind when setting Gain.
 It doesn’t matter where the fader is for that channel.
 You can even set the Gain level while a channel is muted because both the fader and the mute button do not affect Gain.

 Gain vs Volume – Music Production Concepts